 If we identify you as having demonstrated academic potential in the context of difficult personal circumstances, the University will use this information in the following ways:

 - If you are made an offer, but narrowly miss the terms of that offer when the examination results are published, you may be given additional consideration and prioritised when places are confirmed.

 - If you originally applied for Year 1 entry but have been made a changed course offer for a programme at Carmel College, you will be prioritised in the Carmel admissions processes.

-- If you already have your examination results when you apply, contextual data may be used to determine whether or not an unconditional offer may be made.
+- If you already have your examination results when you apply, contextual data may be used to determine whether an unconditional offer may be made or not.

 How is Contextual Data for Fair Access used in Clinical Admissions?

 Medicine applications are processed as outlined in our Departmental Supplement to the Admissions Policy.

 The process is in three stages and offers are made following an assessment of academic potential, medicine admission test performance (UCAT) and interview.
 Routinely, while all applications are assessed on an individual basis against our published criteria, applicants who meet the criteria for the university’s policy on contextual data for fair access, may be given additional consideration in relation to any of the stages of the process.
 Thus each application is reviewed to determine if it is appropriate to accept reduced GCSE, UCAT or interview performance.

 Applicants who meet the criteria for contextual data and fair access would be expected to offer at least 12 points at GCSE (scoring system as outlined in our Departmental Supplement) However, English Language and Maths GCSEs would need to meet minimum requirements of grade 6.
 Flexibility on UCAT and MMI performance are determined annually when the scores are available from all applicants.